Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 Stealth or obfuscated servers essentially scramble the metadata relating to your traffic to the point where it no longer looks like VPN traffic and instead mimics normal traffic

 However, a trend that is now quite widespread in the VPN industry is the provision of obfuscated servers and protocols.
-These stealthy servers essentially scramble the metadata relating to your traffic to the point where it no longer looks like VPN traffic and instead mimics normal traffic.
+These stealthy servers scramble the metadata relating to your traffic to the point where it no longer looks like VPN traffic and instead mimics normal traffic.
 VPN companies call the technology they use to do this different names, but they all do the same thing.

-So, if you're in a country that has restrictive VPN laws and you have to use a VPN, make sure it's a provider like NordVPN or Surfshark that has obfuscated servers or protocols available, so anyone looking at your traffic with just think you're using connecting to the internet normally.
+So, if you’re in a country that has restrictive VPN laws and you have to use a VPN, make sure it’s a provider like PureVPN that has obfuscated servers or protocols available, so anyone looking at your traffic will think you’re connecting to the internet normally.
+All you have to do is ensure you’re auto-connecting over the UDP OpenVPN protocol in your settings and then your traffic will be scrambled.
+Easy!

 Your Rights Around VPNs